ProdEngineerBowlus/bowlus-hawley/README.md

 # H.A.W.L.E. ("Hawley")

-Historical Asana/Airtable Workflow Layer for Engineering.
+Historical Analytics & Workflow Logic Engine.

 Hawley is the local production engineering brain for Bowlus shop operations.
 It is named after Hawley Bowlus, the aircraft designer and original Bowlus inventor.